pablobernabeu/rscopus_plus/README.md

 ---

 *Note.* Before using any of these functions, the user must read in their Scopus API key confidentially (see [rscopus guidelines](https://cran.r-project.org/web/packages/rscopus/vignettes/api_key.html)).
-An error appears if the key has not been read in.

 ---